 We will look at traditional and creative methods of knowledge dissemination, and explore opportunities and challenges in knowledge transfer in the information society.
 This course will help students build a solid foundation on knowledge creation, sharpen their critical thinking skills when they confront new information and ideas, and prepare them to become effective analysts and communicators of knowledge.

-DESN9001.
-Leadership Beyond Borders (6 credits)
+DESN9002.
+Sustainable leadership (6 credits)